Messier 66

-Messier 66 or M66, also known as NGC 3627, is an intermediate spiral galaxy in the southern, equatorial half of Leo.
+Messier 66 or M66, also known as NGC 3627, is an intermediate spiral galaxy located around 31 million light years from Earth in the equatorial half of the Leo constellation.
+This galaxy is a member of the Leo Triplet (M66 group), a small group of galaxies that includes M65 and NGC 3628.
+M66 has a morphological classification of SABb, indicating that it has a spiral shape with a weak bar feature and loosely wound arms.

 It was discovered by French astronomer Charles Messier on 1 March 1780, who described it as "very long and very faint".
-This galaxy is a member of a small group of galaxies that includes M65 and NGC 3628, known as the Leo Triplet or the M66 Group.
-M65 and M66 are a common object for amateur astronomic observation, being separated by only 20 arcminute.
+Messier 65 and Messier 66 are a common object for amateur astronomic observation, being separated by only 20 arcminute.

-M66 has a morphological classification of SABb, indicating a spiral shape with a weak bar feature and loosely wound arms.
+Characteristics

+Messier 66 is an intermediate spiral galaxy.
+It has a weak bar and a loosely wounded spiral structure.
+It is about 95 thousand light-years across.
+The galaxy has striking dust lanes and bright star clusters along its spiral arms.
+It also has a well-developed central bulge.
 The isophotal axis ratio is 0.32, indicating that it is being viewed at an angle.

-M66 is receding from us with a heliocentric radial velocity of 696.3±12.7 km/s.
-It lies 31 million light-years away and is about 95 thousand light-years across with striking dust lanes and bright star clusters along sweeping spiral arms.
+The galaxy has a high rate of star formation occurring in the spiral arms.
+Its rate of star formation is about 0.05 solar masses per year.
+These young stars ionize their surrounding environment.

+Interaction

-Gravitational interaction from its past encounter with neighboring NGC 3628 has resulted in an extremely high central mass concentration; a high molecular to atomic mass ratio; and a resolved non-rotating clump of H I material apparently removed from one of the spiral arms.
+Gravitational interaction from its past encounter with neighboring NGC 3628 has resulted in an extremely high central mass concentration and a high molecular to atomic mass ratio.
+This also resulted in a resolved non-rotating clump of H I material apparently removed from one of the spiral arms.
 The latter feature shows up visually as an extremely prominent and unusual spiral arm and dust lane structures as originally noted in the Atlas of Peculiar Galaxies.